When Is the Best Time

 Location and Tips

-It’s a hellman job to conquer the biggest waves with speed up to 80 km/h; risking their life but this is what many surfers make alive.
-Serious injuries are part of surfing giant waves.
-Luckily, no one died in Nazare yet.
-The British big wave surfer Andrew Cotton had a horrific wipeout in 2017 and broke his back.
+November 9, 2017: The British big wave surfer Andrew Cotton had a horrific wipeout and broke his back.
 Luckily, he recovered completely.
 Needless to say, he’d been back to Nazare already.

 Nazare Lighthouse and Museum

-You may spend hours waiting plus watching the big wave surfers; you need to be prepared.
+You may spend hours waiting and watching the big wave surfers; you must be prepared.
 There is a strong and chilly wind.

 - water and a snack, there isn't anything available

 - wind- and rainproof jacket, you may wait for hours

 - zoom camera, it is more in the distance than it looks in pictures

 - patience, you may wait for hours until they start surfing